-These regulations explain the procedure you will have to go through if you are accused of misconduct and the potential penalties you could receive if found guilty.
-They also set out the means for you to appeal if you believe the decision reached is wrong or the penalty is too severe.
+Part P – Student Conduct and Disciplinary Regulations 2021-22 explains the process for the reporting and investigation of alleged student misconduct, as well as the potential penalties that may be applied.
+They also set out the means for students to appeal if they believe the decision reached is wrong or the penalty is too severe.

 How can I avoid committing a disciplinary offence?

 Follow the Golden Rule: treat others as you wish to be treated.

 The Regulations provide examples of the sorts of actions and behaviours that are considered student misconduct.